JenyRu/data1700_oblig2and3_jru/README.md

 The "Buy Ticket"-button can only be clicked if the form input is validated.
 When the form is submitted successfully the input is sent as objects to an array and displayed under "Current Tickets".
 This will simultaneously reset the input fields.
-Lastly the "Delete Current Tickets"-button will empty the array when clicked.
+Buttons for editing and deleting individual tickets were added next that updates, or deletes the ticket, both on the page and in the database.

-"utvides med en liten beskrivelse av webapplikasjonen (3-5 setninger).
-Styling og lagring på tjener/server"
+Bootstrap styling was also applied.

 Oblig 2 Screenshots
 ===================